Skip to main content

 Professional domains evolve through three stages: pre-TMF, human-AI collaboration, and expert-led AI specialization.

 The transition from Stage 1 to Stage 2 is driven by AI technology breakthroughs and the scaling of compute and data.
 The transition from Stage 2 to Stage 3 depends on experts who deeply understand the vertical domain’s needs, standards, and accumulated experience.
-It’s worth noting that in some fields, AI might introduce entirely new ways of meeting demand, altering existing workflows and the structure of production and labor.
+It’s worth noting that in some fields, AI may even reshape workflows entirely, creating new ways of meeting demand.

 Ultimately, AI is likely to bring about shifts in value and changes in the labor structure.
 We believe that thanks to more efficient productivity and new business models, overall societal welfare will increase – even as roles and tasks evolve.